 James P. Fleissner, Professor of Law and former Assistant United States Attorney (2014)

-Dwight Davis, King & Spalding, Atlanta, Georgia (ret.), Distinguished Practitioner in Residence, Mercer Law
+Dwight Davis, retired partner, King & Spalding, Atlanta, Georgia, Distinguished Practitioner in Residence, Mercer Law

 Charlie Cox, solo practitioner, Macon, Georgia (criminal defense)